Most Dangerous Inland Cities in the U.S. (2025)

 1. St. Louis, Missouri

-The city’s industrial economy used to be strong, but it’s fallen apart over the years, leaving behind empty lots and abandoned buildings.
-These places have become breeding grounds for crime.
-There’s been some revitalization in areas like Downtown West and The good Grove, but crime is still deeply embedded in a lot of districts.
-Police response times are getting better, but the department is underfunded, and a lot of people don’t trust law enforcement, so that’s slowing down real progress.
+The city’s industrial economy was once strong, but it has declined over the years, leaving with empty lots and abandoned buildings.
+These places can become breeding grounds for crime.
+There’s been some renewal in areas like Downtown West and The Good Grove, but crime is still embedded in many districts.
+Police response times are improving, but the department is underfunded, and many people don’t trust law enforcement, which is slowing real progress.
+If you’re visiting or considering moving to St. Louis, avoid walking alone at night, especially in the north-central neighborhoods.
+If you’re a tourist, stick to well-lit, busy areas like Forest Park, the Central West End, and the area around the Gateway Arch.

 2. Detroit, Michigan